-My second book, “End Closet Chaos: Wardrobe Solutions from an Ex-Shopaholic,” was published in December 2014.
-It contains the best of my wardrobe management tips and strategies from the blog, categorized into logical sections related to various closet conundrums.
+My second book, “End Closet Chaos: Wardrobe Solutions from an Ex-Shopaholic,” contains the best of my wardrobe management tips and strategies from the blog, categorized into logical sections related to various closet conundrums.
 The solutions in the book have all been revised and enhanced from the original versions that appeared on the blog, and some new material has also been created specifically for the book.

-“End Closet Chaos” begins by addressing wardrobe size, which is a subject that is on a lot of people’s minds.
-My “What is a Normal-Sized Wardrobe? ” post is my most accessed article for a reason!
-After exploring frequency of wear and closet “set point,” I delve into some general wardrobe management tips, closet organization, wardrobe tracking, and how to pare down your wardrobe.
+“End Closet Chaos” begins by addressing wardrobe size, which is a subject that’s on many people’s minds.
+My “What is a Normal-Sized Wardrobe? ” post is my most accessed article on this blog for a reason!
+After exploring frequency of wear and closet “set point,” I delve into some general wardrobe management tips, as well as closet organization, wardrobe tracking, and how to pare down your wardrobe.
 I also include suggestions for taking care of your clothes, tailoring, packing for travel, and defining and enhancing your personal style.

 The book closes with a bonus section of tips for smarter shopping.
 These solutions are a curated selection from my first book, “UnShopping: Recovery Solutions from an Ex-Shopaholic,” and are included because smarter shopping will assist you in keeping your closet chaos at bay.